 Additionally, I think a really wonderful benefit is the flexibility that online education offers students, because, these days, students aren’t what they used to be 30 years ago.
 They are non-traditional.
 They have families.
 They have jobs.
 And online courses give them the opportunity to engage in coursework while making it work within their own life schedule.

-TUN: So now let’s kind of get down to the grades.
-So — preparing for online classes before this semester starts — what are some things students can do to give them a head start and set themselves up for a successful semester?
+Now, let’s get down to grades.
+What are some things students can do, before the semester starts, to give them a head start and set themselves up for a successful semester?

 So, I think a lot of self-evaluation is important before the semester starts, to realize, “Okay, I work better in the mornings.
 Let me build a routine for all of my courses that focus on that morning time, or the evening time — whatever works best.”